dbudzik/project9_SHM/manuscript.md

 $Units = \frac{m}{s^2}$

-- In the original data from the researchers, time is described as,
+- In the original data from the researchers, time is describe as,
 $Time(seconds) = \frac{1 : Length_{DA04}}{fs_{days}}$

-where fs_days = 200 (Hz).
+where fsdasy = 200 (Hz).

-Therefore, the final step on the tidying portion of the exploratory data analysis was to transform the "Time" column into seconds by divided by 200.
+Therefore, the final step on the tyding portion of the exploratory data analysis was to transform the "Time" column into seconds by divided by 200.

 ## 3.2 Statistical Properties

-We can learn certain details of the response of the structure by observing the data points that have a very drastic change in amplitude.
-In other words, there are common points in time among all sensors where the acceleration measured does a 180 degree change.
+We can learn certain details of the response of the structure by observing the data points that have a very drastic charnge in amplitude.
+In other words, there are common points in time among all sensors where the acceleration measured does a 180 degrees change.
 This phenomenon occurs as the dynamics response of structure is harmonic and it develops nodes.
-A simplification of this idea is to understand how the sensors in the 4th story will move back and forward while the nodes underneath are ahead or behind that displacement.
+A simplification of this idea is to understand how the sensors in the 4th story will move back and forward while nodes underneath are ahead or behind that displacement.

 <img src="images/overalldata.JPG" width="300"/>
 </p>